Dual-branch Prompting for Multimodal Machine Translation: Experimental Setup

 \subsection{Model Setting}

-\subsubsection{Implementation details.}
+\subsubsection{Implementation Details.}

-Due to the relatively small scale of the Multi30K dataset, previous studies have shown that smaller models perform better on this dataset \cite{wu2021good}.
-Therefore, we used Transformer-Tiny as the base configuration for our experiments.
-Our translation model consists of a 4-layer encoder and a 4-layer decoder, with each encoder and decoder layer having a hidden size of 128, an intermediate size of 256 for the feed-forward network, and 4 attention heads in the multi-head self-attention mechanism.
-Our implementation is based on the Fairseq library\footnote{ \url{https://github.com/facebookresearch/fairseq}} \cite{ott2019fairseq}, and we used stable-diffusion-v1-4 \footnote{ \url{https://huggingface.co/CompVis/ stable-diffusion-v1-4}} from the Huggingface library \footnote{\url{https://huggingface.co/}} to generate reconstructed images.
-We used the default parameters, setting the denoising steps and guidance scale to 50 and 7.5, respectively, with the random seed for the generator set to 47, and a batch size of 8.
-For both reconstructed and authentic images, we used a pre-trained ViT-B/32 CLIP \footnote{\url{https://github.com/openai/CLIP}} model for initial feature extraction.
-During training, we employed the Adam optimizer \cite{kingma2014adam} to facilitate optimization, with parameters $\beta_{1}$ and $\beta_{2}$ set to 0.9 and 0.98, respectively.
-The learning rate was set to $1e-5$, with 2000 warm-up steps.
-The dropout rate was set to 0.3, and label smoothing was set to 0.1.
-The training was conducted on four A40 GPUs, with each training batch containing 2048 tokens, and the update frequency set to 4.
-During inference, we selected the reconstructed image most relevant to the text semantics for the MMT task and used a beam search strategy with a beam size of 5 to generate the target sentences.
+Given the limited scale of the Multi30K dataset, prior research indicates that compact model architectures yield superior performance \cite{wu2021good}.
+Accordingly, we adopt the Transformer-Tiny configuration as our backbone.
+The translation model comprises a 4-layer encoder and a 4-layer decoder.
+Each layer is configured with a hidden dimension of 128, a feed-forward network intermediate dimension of 256, and 4 attention heads.
+Our implementation is built upon the Fairseq framework\footnote{\url{https://github.com/facebookresearch/fairseq}}.
+For visual reconstruction, we utilize the \texttt{stable-diffusion-v1-4} model\footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v1-4}} from the Hugging Face library.
+We adhere to the default generation parameters: 50 denoising steps, a guidance scale of 7.5, and a fixed random seed of 47 to ensure reproducibility.
+The generation batch size is set to 8.
+For visual feature extraction, we employ the pre-trained ViT-B/32 CLIP model\footnote{\url{https://github.com/openai/CLIP}} to process both authentic and reconstructed images.
+During training, we optimize the model parameters using the Adam optimizer \cite{kinga2015method} with $\beta_{1}=0.9$ and $\beta_{2}=0.98$.
+The learning rate is set to $1 \times 10^{-5}$ with a warm-up period of 2000 steps.
+We apply a dropout rate of 0.3 and label smoothing of 0.1 for regularization.
+The model is trained on four NVIDIA A40 GPUs, with an effective batch size of 2048 tokens per update and a gradient accumulation frequency of 4.
+During inference, we select the reconstructed image most semantically aligned with the source text and generate target translations using beam search with a beam width of 5.